How Is Domestic Assault Defined Under Minnesota State Law?

 Can I Have Contact With My Children While Facing A Domestic Assault Case?

 Courts will often issue a domestic abuse no contact order (DANCO) in a domestic assault case, which would preclude the alleged offender from speaking to their children or returning to their home.
-These orders can be dropped or modified on a case-by-case basis.
+These orders can be dropped or modified on a case-by-case basis, even sometimes when the prosecution objects, which they often do.

 Is An Order Of Protection Automatically Put In Place When Someone Is Charged with Domestic Assault?

-An order of protection is not always automatically put in place after a domestic assault charge, but judges typically order them along with the charges.
+An order of protection or DANCO is not always automatically put in place after a domestic assault charge, but judges typically order them along with the charges.

 What Penalties Are Associated With A Domestic Violence Conviction?